Aiven-Open/klaw-docs/docs/setup-configuration/high-availability.md

 # High Availability in Klaw

-Ensuring high availability is crucial when deploying any application in a production environment.
-High availability mode guarantees minimal or no downtime and balanced processing of requests.
+Ensuring High Availability is crucial when deploying any application in a production environment.
+High Availability mode guarantees minimal or no downtime and balanced processing of requests.

-Klaw, a Java-based web application, can be deployed in high availability mode.
+Klaw, a Java-based web application, can be deployed in High Availability mode.
 A key feature of Klaw is its ability to reset the cache in all running instances whenever users or administrators request changes.